-Global biodiversity is being placed under extreme pressure10 by climate change.
-In fact, such is the scale of the problem that the International Union for the Conservation of Nature (IUCN) states that climate change poses a serious threat to species conservation and identifies climate change as the biggest potential threat to natural World Heritage sites11.
+Global biodiversity is being placed under extreme pressure 10 by climate change.
+In fact, such is the scale of the problem that the International Union for the Conservation of Nature (IUCN) states that climate change poses a serious threat to species conservation and identifies climate change as the biggest potential threat to natural World Heritage sites 11.

 Stafford Borough is home to a wide range of habitats.
 The Borough contains 15 Sites of Special Scientific Interest (SSSIs), four Special Areas of Conservation, three internationally important Ramsar sites, and many Local Wildlife Sites which are of county-wide importance.
 The Borough is home to many protected species including otter, barn owl, great crested newt, and farmland birds.
-To ensure their future survival, we must work in partnership to deliver measures which will see local biodiversity become more resilient to the impacts of climate change.